 Do you want to know how to dance Salsa?

 The sensual Latin dance known as Salsa is one of the most famous dances in the world.
-It originates from the kinship of passion and identity, as it represents Latin culture.
+It originates from the kinship of passion and identity, as it represents Latin culture and art.

 Salsa dancing has always been one of the great cultural hallmarks of western culture and has been used worldwide.

 Did you know that Salsa dancing originated in the Caribbean?

 There’s no wonder so many people are becoming more and more interested in this rhythmically enticing dance.